307-765-9900

 Attractions in Shell, Wyo.

 There are hundreds of great activities, adventures and authentic western towns to explore within 100 miles of the mountain trails.
-Despite its scant population of 50, Shell is a rather unique little town.
+Despite its scant population of 83, Shell is a rather unique a little town.
+The location is just superb.

 The Antler Inn